etmoore/node-workshop/w1/lessons/05-express-intro.md

 $ npm install nodemon --global
 ```

 The `--global` flag installs this in our global packages so that way it's available to all our Node projects.
 Do you think we should also install this locally and add dependency to the *package.json* file?
-Why or why not?
+Why or why not? - NO, it's not required to run this app, so it shouldn't be listed as a dependency.
+It's a tool that we'll use locally for convenience, and we want to be able to access it in any project, so we should only install it globally.

 Next, add an npm start script to *package.json*: